Lost in the Astral

 He cried before he understood why.
 All first cries are the same.

-He was new.
-He was human entirely.
-He was small and his skin was the thinness of petals.
 The reed basket that held him smelled like sun on riverbanks and old hands.
 The tide rocked him in a rhythm he had always known except now it was outside him instead of underneath his ribs.

-Pazuzu was bound inside the new life and learned it in a rage that found no exit.
+the protector was bound inside the new life and learned it in a rage that found no exit.
 He pushed against bone and found bone new and soft.
 He pulled against breath and found breath that would break if he took it.
 He tried to roar and it was like pressing his face into a pillow.

 The sea changed its mind with a logic that belonged to someone watching.
-Yemoja rose from the deep without splash because the sea lets a mother pass when she is working.
+The deep-water mother rose from below without splash because the sea lets a mother pass when she is working.
 She slid her hands under the reed and steadied what the wave had been asked to carry.
-She looked into the face of the infant.
-She saw the other inside the one.
-She did not chase it away.

 The basket touched the beach as gently as a palm set on the back of a sleeping child.